dmamills/sssssssssss/README.md

 }
 ```

+### `TemplateRenderer`

-- `TemplateRenderer` is reponsible for converting each of the processed `pages` through the `ejs` compiler.
+responsible for converting each of the processed `pages` through the `ejs` compiler.
 This is a two step process.
 First the `page` is rendered to the `/templates/page.ejs`, then the `/templates/base.ejs`.
 Each of these templates receive the `page` object from the `ContentExtractor` in their view.

 The `TemplateRenderer` is also called to render the `index` page.
 This page uses the `/templates/index.ejs` and recieves all of the pages, as well as the full options metadata in it's view.

+### `ContentWriter`

-- `ContentWriter` is responsible for taking the rendered pages and outputting them to the `options.outputPath`.
+responsible for taking the rendered pages and outputting them to the `options.outputPath`.
 It will write all index, and pages.
 As well as copy over any static files it finds in the `/statics` directory.